wordofwarning/wordofwarning.org/current/2024-emergency/evening/index.md

 <hr>
 **Adèle Le Gallez** · *Mortar*

-Live soundscape & storytelling on the 9th floor.<br>A playful dissection about the grief & pain of going to work in concrete buildings.
+Live soundscape & storytelling on the 9th floor.
+A playful dissection about the grief & pain of going to work in concrete buildings.

 Special thanks to Manchester School of Theatre at MMU.

 Adèle Le Gallez is a Salford-based writer & performer.
 Their work explores themes & ideas such as capitalism, religion, loss.
-Having previously performed *Mortar* this year at Camden People's Theatre, Adèle also spent four years as part of Bristol-based dance-duo Skin.
+Having previously performed *Mortar* this year at Camden People's Theatre, Adèle also spent four years as part of Bristol-based dance-duo *Skin*.
 They most recently published their work in local Manchester zine *Write To The City*, where poets were free to scribe hopes / list demands for the future.

 <a href="https://adelegallez.wixsite.com/portfolio" target="_blank">adelegallez.wixsite.com/portfolio</a> · Insta <a href="https://instagram.com/adele.legallez" target="_blank">@adele.legallez</a>
 <hr>